MachFrum/Day-4-Assignment-PLP-S.E/README.md

 Q 4: In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+-

-A 4: Comparison of Agile and Waterfall Methodologies
+Comparison of Agile and Waterfall Methodologies:

 When deciding between Agile and Waterfall project management methodologies, it's crucial to consider the project's nature, requirements, and environment.
 Here's a breakdown of when each approach is typically more beneficial: